María Adánez

 María Adánez Almenara (12 March 1976) is a Spanish actress, director, writer and producer.

 Career

-Adánez's most popular work includes Pepa y Pepe, Farmacia de guardia, Aquí no hay quien viva, and La que se avecina.
+Adánez's most popular works include Pepa y Pepe, Farmacia de guardia, Aquí no hay quien viva, and La que se avecina.
 She is now filming her first work as writer, director, and producer in 5ºB Escalera Dcha.

 Television

 Between 1993 and 1994 Adánez played Maria, Kike's girlfriend, in the Farmacia de guardia series.
 In 1995 she would be known by the public for the role of Maria in Pepa y Pepe.
 She also played parts in Menudo es mi padre, Ellas son así, ¡Ay, Señor, Señor!, and Paraíso.

 Between September 2003 and February 2006, she starred in the television series Aquí no hay quien viva, where she gave life to her character Lucía Álvarez, a young woman accustomed to having everything easy and having a job in her father's company.
 This role gave her great popularity and won her a Unión de Actores award for the best television star actress.
 She would also present the 2003 Campanadas de Fin de Año with her cast-mates Fernando Tejero and José Luis Gil.

 In 2007 she premiered the series Círculo rojo, where she played Patricia Villalobos, a 36-year-old girl who created a small company representing artists in Paris, but decides to abandon it because of the mysterious and tragic death of her sister.
 The show was cancelled in just a few weeks.
 At the end of 2008, she began starring in the humor series Maitena: Estados alterados, broadcast by La Sexta, interpreting a young matrimonial lawyer who tries to grow as a professional while supporting the problems of her mother, sister and co-workers.
 After the cancellation of this series, she decided to transition her career towards the theater for a time.

 In 2011, she played a role in El secreto de Puente Viejo, playing Elvira de Castro, a woman of high class, who has a deformed child who dies during childbirth, so she steals the protagonist's son.
 She also performed a monologue in the second season of El club de la comedia.

 She has also participated in humanitarian aid programs such as En movimiento..., issued by La 2.